bramleyccslab/flask-tasks/eco_flask_setup.md

  `@reboot /home/atullo2/miniconda3/bin/supervisord -c /home/atullo2/etc/supervisord.conf`
 * This will make sure that your `supervisord` restarts when the machine is rebooted.

+### Creating your DB user

+* Ask an administrator to access the Postgres database and create a user who can create databases.
+They can do this with:
+ `sudo -u postgres psql`
+ and then
+ `create user atullo2_db_user password 'RandomPassword1234' createdb login;`
+* They will need to share the password with you!

 ## Per-app setup

 ### Flask app environment and code